hectorm/hblock/README.md

 ## What is this for?

-This POSIX-compliant shell script, designed for Unix-like systems, gets a list of domains that serve ads, tracking scripts and malware from
-[multiple sources](./SOURCES.md) and creates a [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) (alternative formats are also supported) that prevents your system from connecting to them.
+This POSIX-compliant shell script gets a list of domains that serve ads, tracking scripts and malware from [multiple sources](./SOURCES.md) and creates a [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)), [among other formats](./resources/alt-formats/), that prevents your system from connecting to them.

 ## Installation